karlssberg/Motiv/docs/WhenTrueYield.md

 the proposition is satisfied, the metadata values returned by the factory function will populate the `Metadata` property of the result.

-## Usage when building a higher-order proposition from an existing proposition
+## Usage when building a higher-order proposition from a predicate function

+When a predicate function is used by the `Build()` method, the factory function will receive a `HigherOrderBooleanEvaluation<TModel>` containing the pairwise models and results (`BooleanResult<TModel, TMetadata>`) of the proposition.

 ### Dynamic assertions (derived from pairwise model and result)